mjbella/RGBlinky_ESP8266/README.md

 ## Get the serial port driver
-Depending on the board you are using you might need to download and install a dirver.
+Depending on the board you are using you might need to download and install a driver.
 If you are using the HiLetgo-NodeMCU then you will need to download and install the CP2102 driver from SiLabs [http://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers](http://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers)